Naveenravi07/audio-scrapper/README.md

 1) Download your entire Spotify playlist.
 2) Download all songs by supplying their names through a text file.

-## Before You Download
+## Prerequisites

-Install Rust and Cargo on your system.
-You can follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+1)Install Rust and Cargo on your system.
+Follow the instructions [here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+2)Spotify API App Credentials: Create a Spotify API app in the Spotify Developer Dashboard and note down the "Client ID" and "Client Secret."
+3)create a .env file in the root dir of the project and paste the ``client_id`` and ``client_secret``

 ## Usage